mislav/puppet-personal/readme.md

     but it doesn't shed any light to this issue.
 The files in `{modulepath}/{module}/lib/pupppet/provider/` should be autoloaded, IMO.

-2. Using postfix module doesn't work:

-        notice: /Stage[main]/Postfix/Service[postfix]:
-          Dependency Augeas[set postfix 'myorigin' to 'li503-173.members.linode.com']
-          has failures: true

-    It seems that it needs Augeas.
-This keeps getting mentioned in Puppet world, but even after briefly reading about this I'm no smarter as to what it is.

 ## The questions that I have

 * How should I organize my manifests into multiple files once my setup grows?